Amineelfarssi/execution-garden/ARCHITECTURE.md

 Lambda functions assume roles into the Operations Account for Bedrock access, implementing the "memoryless operations account" pattern where customer prompts and responses never persist in the centralized account.
 CloudWatch Logs remain in business unit accounts for data isolation, with CloudTrail providing centralized audit trails.
 This architecture achieves **<100ms API Gateway latency plus 500ms-2s Bedrock inference time**.

 **Justification for starting serverless**: Your constraint requires justifying ECS/EKS, and Lambda + API Gateway deliver production-ready LLM routing without containers.
-Cold starts affect <1% of invocations and add only 200-500ms when they occur—acceptable for most banking workflows.
+Cold starts affect <1% of invocations and add only 200-500ms when they occurâ€”acceptable for most banking workflows.
 No idle costs, automatic scaling to 1000 concurrent executions per second, and straightforward compliance audits make this the optimal starting point.

 **Observability pattern**: Deploy OpenTelemetry instrumentation in Lambda functions to capture LLM-specific traces.
 Use AWS CloudWatch for metrics and CloudWatch Logs Insights for structured query analysis.
 OpenTelemetry semantic conventions for GenAI (now part of official OpenTelemetry spec as of 2025) standardize how you capture gen_ai.request.model, gen_ai.usage.input_tokens, gen_ai.usage.output_tokens, and gen_ai.system attributes across all LLM calls.
 Export traces to Grafana-compatible backends using OpenTelemetry Collector.